citrix/terraform-provider-citrixadc/docs/resources/appfwprofile.md

 * `fileuploadtypesaction` - (Optional) One or more file upload types actions.
 Available settings function as follows: * Block - Block connections that violate this security check. * Log - Log violations of this security check. * Stats - Generate statistics for this security check. * None - Disable all actions for this security check.
 CLI users: To enable one or more actions, type "set appfw profile -fileUploadTypeAction" followed by the actions to be enabled.
 To turn off all actions, type "set appfw profile -fileUploadTypeAction none".
 Possible values: [ none, block, log, stats ]
 * `verboseloglevel` - (Optional) Detailed Logging Verbose Log Level.
 Possible values: [ pattern, patternPayload, patternPayloadHeader ]
 * `archivename` - (Optional) Source for tar archive.
+* `htmlerrorstatuscode` - (Optional) Response status code associated with HTML error page.
+Non-empty HTML error object must be imported to the application firewall profile for the status code.
+    * Default value: 200
+    * Minimum value = 1
+    * Maximum value = 999
+* `htmlerrorstatusmessage` - (Optional) Response status message associated with HTML error page.
+* `bufferoverflowmaxtotalheaderlength` - (Optional) Maximum length, in bytes, for the total HTTP header length in requests sent to your protected web sites.
+The minimum value of this and maxHeaderLen in httpProfile will be used.
+Requests with longer length are blocked.
+    * Default value: 65535
+    * Minimum value = 0
+    * Maximum value = 65535
+* `sqlinjectiongrammar` - (Optional) Check for SQL injection using SQL grammar.
+Default value: OFF  Possible values = ON, OFF
+* `cmdinjectiontype` - (Optional) Available CMD injection types.
+    * Default value: CMDSplCharANDKeyword
+    * Possible values = CMDSplChar, CMDKeyword, CMDSplCharORKeyword, CMDSplCharANDKeyword, None
+    * CMDSplChar : Checks for CMD Special Chars
+    * CMDKeyword : Checks for CMD Keywords
+    * CMDSplCharANDKeyword : Checks for both and blocks if both are found
+    * CMDSplCharORKeyword : Checks for both and blocks if anyone is found,
+    * None : Disables checking using both CMD Special Char and Keyword.

 ## Attribute Reference